Many SBLOC Investors Not Apprised of Risks

 Broker Compensation from SBLOC Sales

-Those who opt for an SBLOC should know that brokers who sell these to customers stand to earn added compensation or a portion of the fees resulting from the sales.
+Those who opt for a securities-backed line of credit should know that brokers who sell these to customers stand to earn added compensation or a portion of the fees resulting from the sales.
 Some brokers may even make money quarterly depending on how much a customer has borrowed on a credit line.
 There are also the fees that the broker makes from the assets being held as they can still be traded.

 Brokers should only recommend loans and other investments that are in a client’s best interest.
 It is important that they only recommend SBLOCs to customers for whom they are suitable and who can handle the risks involved.

 For almost three decades, our SBLOC investment lawyers at SSEK Law Firm have been hard at work representing investors throughout the US in fighting to get back losses caused by fraud or negligence.
-Your first consultation with us is a free, no obligation case assessment to help you explore your legal options.
+Your first consultation with us is a free, no-obligation case assessment to help you explore your legal options.
+Contact us today using our online form or by calling (800) 259-9010.